01sadra/Detoxiom/README.md

 Language of the App is Farsi and if you look at this repo there is a high chance your first language is the same.

-well, the good news is i writed a LONG blog post about the production [here](https://sadraa.me/detxiom/), in Farsi :).
+well, the good news is I wrote a LONG blog post about the production [here](https://sadraa.me/detxiom/), in Farsi :).

 ## Introduction
 Detoxiom can make a widget that seems look like any of your apps, and when you click on it, instead of those time waster apps Detoxiom will be open.